Bernice King: Bible and Nobel Peace Prize family dispute

+McBurney granted Bernice King's lawyers' request and disqualified Hill.
+The case was scheduled to go to court in 2015, but McBurney halted the case to give both sides the opportunity to come to an agreement out of court.
+In August 2016, the siblings settled out of court and the case was dismissed, with Martin Luther King III, chairman of the King estate, taking possession of the Bible and Nobel Peace Prize.
+Former president Jimmy Carter helped mediate the agreement.

 Honors and awards

 On December 14, 2007, at the State Bar of Georgia Headquarters, King was honored by the Georgia Alliance of African American Attorneys with the "Commitment to Community" award for her work as an attorney and community leader.

 On October 7, 2009, King received an award for her "lifetime of service to women and other causes" at the National Coalition of 100 Black Women Convention.

 On November 7, 2013, as part of the "Celebrating the Dream", in commemoration of the 50th anniversary of the I Have a Dream speech done by her father, King received the Legend Award as a tribute to his legacy and after she delivered a speech.

 Ebony magazine named her one of their Ten of Tomorrow future leaders of the black community.

 Anti-LGBT rights advocacy

 In 2005, she led a march to her father's gravesite and at the same time called for a constitutional ban on gay marriage.
 She once said to LGBT supporters that her father did not take a bullet for same-sex marriage.

 During Atlanta's 2012 Martin Luther King Jr. Day rally, King included LGBT people among the various groups who needed to come together to "fulfill her father's legacy."
 When speaking at Brown University in 2013, King made statements regarding her beliefs about the origins of marriage: "I believe that the family was created and ordained first and foremost by God, that he instituted the marriage, and that's a law that he instituted and not... that we instituted" and about the origins of same-sex attraction: "I also don't believe everybody's born that way.
 I know some people have been violated.
 I know some people have unfortunately delved into it as an experiment".
 King has publicly stated that her father would have been against gay marriage.
 Her statement was in contradiction of her mother, Coretta Scott King, who was an avid supporter of the LGBT community and publicly stated her husband would have been also.